-Kiros: Laguna’s tall, lean, brown-haired and black-eyed friend has the dubious honour of being the Token Black Man of the game, as there are no other black characters in the entire game.
+Kiros: Laguna’s tall, lean, brown-haired and black-eyed friend has the dubious honour of being the Token Black Man of this opus, as there are no other black characters in the entire game.
 Rather unfortunate, but at least he’s not a walking cliché like Barret from FFVII was, which is at least a move in the right direction (unfortunately, it’s the only such move in the series so far).
 He acts as the voice of reason of Laguna’s group, doing his best to bring some level-headedness to the proceedings and sometimes chiding his over-enthusiastic friend.
 However, aside from his friendship with Laguna, there’s no background information about him: no indication of his past, interests, occupations or of any other significant ties outside the group.
 Heck, neither he nor Ward even have a CG portrait.
 After they get separated in Centra, Kiros spends a long time searching for Laguna and urges him to stop loafing about once he does find him in Winhill.
 Kiros has the worst Strength in the entire game (including the main party), but the best Speed (even higher than Irvine) and the second-highest Magic after Rinoa.
 He fights with dual katars – misspelled as “katals” –, which are a sort of push-dagger.
 His Limit Break is called Blood Pain and involves him carving up a single enemy six times.
 Kiros inherits Selphie’s junctions in the first two dream sequences, Irvine’s in the third, and you can freely choose whom to associate him to after that.